Diversity, equity and inclusion

 © Georgina Goodwin

 This isn’t just a moral imperative; it’s a practical one.
-Almost without exception, conservation efforts that aren’t built on a foundation of inclusion, compassion and empathy disintegrate.
-We know there is no path to climate stability without the full participation of Indigenous peoples and local communities — and those partnerships cannot exist without culturally and emotionally competent teams.
+Almost without exception, conservation efforts that aren’t built on a foundation of inclusion, compassion and empathy fail.
+There is no path to climate stability without the full participation of Indigenous peoples and local communities — and those partnerships cannot exist without culturally and emotionally competent teams.

 M. Sanjayan